casework/Ontospy/README.md

 # OntoSpy

-**_Note: Ontospy was forked so that a static version of the tool could be obtained.
-The Python API's Autogeneration feature relies on this static version for parsing purposes (v0.1.0).
-In the future if this fork is to be updated from the original lambdamusic repository it may require updating the scripts._**
+**_Note: OntoSpy was forked so that a static version of the tool could be obtained.
+The Python API's autogeneration relies on this static version for parsing purposes (v0.1.0).
+In the future if this fork is to be updated from the original lambdamusic repository it may require updating the scripts.
+Thus, when using OntoSpy for mapping or ontological purposes we suggest using the original repository._**

 Python toolkit for inspecting linked data knowledge models AKA ontologies or vocabularies.